Demi’s Story: Quick Action and Collaboration Yields Results for Peter’s Heart Student with a Medical Emergency

 Demi (name changed for privacy) is an 8-year-old boy who has been in the Peter’s Heart program for almost a year.
 He lives with his mother in the Sembule slum and attends one of our partner schools, Mutesa II Memorial School, as a day student.
 His dream is to become an optician.
 Last term, Medi fell seriously ill just two weeks into the school session.

-When the Peter’s Heart staff in Uganda discovered that Demi had an emergency medical situation, they sprang into action.
-Because of headaches, left sided weakness, and nausea, he was taken to a local community hospital to receive medical care where they discovered he had a large brain mass.
+When Peter’s Heart staff in Uganda discovered that Demi had an emergency medical situation, they sprang into action.
+Because of headaches, left-sided weakness, and nausea, he was taken to a local community hospital to receive medical care, where they discovered he had a large brain mass.
 Increased brain pressure made the situation critical.

 On September 20, 2025, Peter’s Heart CEO Amos Munuji contacted the Peter’s Heart team in the US to ask if the organization could provide the funds needed for this surgery.
 Quick decisions needed to be made, and we reached out to our network of contacts in Uganda to see what could be done.